CTSecUK/DEADFACE_CTF_2021/Write-ups/Reverse Engineering/Cereal Killer (50 Points).md

 pwndbg>
 ```

-Now, when we hit the break point we set, take note of the line showing the value in the top of the stack at that point!
+Now, when we hit the break point that we set, take note of the line showing the value in the top of the stack at that point!

 ```assembly
 00:0000│ rsp 0x7fffffffd7d0 ◂— 'flag{c0unt-ch0cula-cereal-FTW}'